ortus-boxlang/boxlang-docs/getting-started/overview/README.md

 **BoxLang** is a modern dynamic JVM language that can be deployed on multiple runtimes, including all operating systems, web servers, Java application servers, AWS lambda, iOS, Android, web assembly, and more.

-BoxLang combines many features from different programming languages, including Java, ColdFusion, Python, Ruby, Go, and PHP, to provide developers with a modern, fluent, and expressive syntax.
+BoxLang combines many features from different programming languages, including Java, CFML, Python, Ruby, Go, and PHP, to provide developers with a modern, fluent, and expressive syntax.
 It has been designed to be a highly modular and dynamic language that takes advantage of all the modern features of the JVM.

 ### Goals <a href="#goals-3" id="goals-3"></a>